fasakinhenry/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-0x07.
-C - Even more pointers, arrays and strings
+#0x07 Pointers, arrays and strings in C programming language